 In the limited circumstances when it may be appropriate to commence proceedings in the Federal Court’s original jurisdiction pursuant to section 39B of the Judiciary Act 1903 you must use the below form in accordance with the relevant rules.
 (It is recommended you seek legal advice before you choose this option, as it is very technical.)

 If you require an adjournment of your hearing you must apply to the Court, in writing, together with supporting material.
 You should seek the consent of the other parties before requesting an adjournment.
 If the other parties do not consent, the Court may have to hold a hearing about your adjournment application.

 The Court will not automatically grant an adjournment.
 The Court will consider the adjournment on the basis of your reasons and the position of the other parties.

 All other Federal Court forms are available from the forms webpage.

-- Federal Circuit Court Act of Australia 1999 (Cth)
+- Federal Circuit and Family Court of Australia Act 2021 external link (Cth)

 Important note: This information is procedural advice only.
 You should seek your own legal advice about legal cases and procedure in the Federal Court and in this area of law.